Arie Frederik Lasut

-Arie Frederik Lasut (Kapataran, July 6, 1918 – Pakem, May 7, 1949) was a National Hero of Indonesia, because of his involvement in the struggle for independence and his efforts to advance Indonesia’s mining and geological infrastructure during the nation’s beginnings.
+Arie Frederik Lasut (Kapataran, 6 July 1918 – Pakem, 7 May 1949) was a National Hero of Indonesia, because of his involvement in the struggle for independence and his efforts to advance Indonesia’s mining and geological infrastructure during the nation’s beginnings.
 Arie Lasut was born in Kapataran, a village in the regency of Minahasa in the province of North Sulawesi.
 He was the eldest son of eight children born to Darius Lasut and Ingkan Supit.
 His brother, Willy Lasut, went on to become governor of North Sulawesi.